-Having data and creativity exist in a symbiotic relationship sounds great, but it is often easier said than done.
+Having data and creativity in a symbiotic relationship sounds great, but it is often easier said than done.
 The rise of data has made brands and agencies alike feel the need to embrace it as part of their day-to-day business activities.
-While that has been more than a necessary step for industry players that want to stay competitive, it has also created an environment where marketing has been forced into the sales space.
-The result, according to advertising company Adshel, is an increasing reliance on data for justification, proof and measurement.
+While that has been more than a necessary step for industry players that want to stay competitive.

 “Creativity without data is just art.
 But data without creativity is neglect.”

 Brands and agencies need to be able to design their customer journey with the customer in mind, with data guiding them along the way.
-Embracing data analytics tools can help speed up data collection and processing, thus leaving more time for marketers to generate insights and ask relevant questions.
+Embracing data analytics tools can help speed up data collection and processing.
+This will leave more time for marketers to generate insights and ask relevant questions.